Danse Lumière Company Performs "Secrets on the Way" in New York City, April 2014

 As the Cal Performances dance specialist, Kathryn Roszak hosts selected "Sightlines" pre-curtain talks.

 "Sightlines" talks are open to ticket holders for that night's performance.
-Kathryn's scheduled talks and guests during the recent Cal Performances season included Joffrey Ballet Artistic Director Ashley Wheater; Hubbard Street Dance Chicago Artistic Director Glenn Edgerton with Alonzo King; and Boris Eifman (Eifman Ballet of St. Petersburg, Russia).
+Kathryn's talks and guests during the previous Cal Performances season included Joffrey Ballet Artistic Director Ashley Wheater; Hubbard Street Dance Chicago Artistic Director Glenn Edgerton with Alonzo King; and Boris Eifman (Eifman Ballet of St. Petersburg, Russia).

 In March 2013 Ms. Roszak also led a private pre-performance talk, "Perspectives on Trisha Brown Dance Company", in the Zellerbach Lounge.

 Also of note: in October 2012 the Mariinsky Ballet and Orchestra performed Swan Lake at Zellerbach Hall.
 Many will remember the legendary Saint Petersburg-based Russian company by its former name, Leningrad-Kirov Ballet (from which emerged equally-legendary names in dance, including Balanchine, Ulanova, Nureyev, Makarova, and Baryshnikov).
 Kathryn was invited to the final dress rehearsal, where she met and discussed with Ballet Director Yury Fateev the company and its fascinating history.
 Other notable interviews in 2012 included choreographer Bill T. Jones, Alvin Ailey Artistic Director Robert Battle, and choreographer Lucinda Childs for the re-staging of Einstein on the Beach.

 March 2013: Benefit Supporting Danse Lumière Programs at Aveda in Berkeley